marchel99/marchel99/README.md

 ---

 # ⌨️ Latest Projects:
 Over time, I've worked on a wide array of projects that showcase my skills in electronics, 3D printing, and programming.
 Each project is a testament to my ability to merge different technology domains and innovate effective solutions.
+My portfolio includes an autonomous car project, a 1:50 scale smart home model, and a music box for a child - all crafted through a combination of 3D printing technology, programming, and electronic circuit design.

 ## [Autonomous car project](https://github.com/marchel99/-Autonomus-Car-Project)
 > C / C++